 - Dwelling Coverage: Your insurer will call your house a dwelling.
-This aspect of your coverage protects your home itself from perils such as storms, fires, and vandalism.
-The amount of dwelling coverage you buy can help determine how much of the other coverage types you have, too.
+This aspect of your coverage protects your home from perils such as storms, fires, and vandalism.
+The amount of dwelling coverage you buy can also help determine how many of the other coverage types you have.

-- Liability: Just like with auto insurance, an injury caused by some aspect of your home can mean you’re liable for the injured person’s medical expenses and even lost wages.
-Your liability protection will cover your responsibility if something like this happened at your home.
+- Liability: Like auto insurance, an injury caused by some aspect of your home can mean you’re liable for the injured person’s medical expenses and even lost wages.
+Your liability protection will cover your responsibility if something like this happens at your home.

-- Additional Expenses: Your homeowners policy can provide alternative living expenses if a storm or fire makes your home uninhabitable.
-It can also include an element of health insurance if you’d like to compensate someone after an injury on your property.
-(This is different from being ordered by a judge to pay which is when liability coverage kicks in.)
+- Additional Expenses: Your homeowner’s policy can provide alternative living expenses if a storm or fire makes your home uninhabitable.
+It can also include health insurance if you’d like to compensate someone after an injury on your property.
+(This differs from being ordered by a judge to pay, which is when liability coverage kicks in.)
 These coverages will be optional in many policies.

-How you build each of these components can determine a lot about your policy’s ability to protect your home.
+How you build each of these components can determine your policy’s ability to protect your home.

-Your homeowners policy should match your home — both for the purpose of saving money on premiums and to have enough coverage to protect your investment.
+Your homeowner’s policy should match your home to save money on premiums and have enough coverage to protect your investment.

 Deductibles and Caps Add to Your Cost